cyclr/docs/pages/v2/04-embedding/04-launch/06-customize-appearance.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">
-To view an instance of LAUNCH from within the Cyclr Console, go to:
+To view an instance of LAUNCH from within the Cyclr Console:

 Click **Guide** > Click the **Show** button under Integrate with your App > Click the **Try LAUNCH** button for an instance to appear as a pop up with any integration templates you’ve published.